-In order that the driver or a marshal may activate the system in less than five seconds, the switch or button which operates it must:
+In order that the driver or a marshal may activate the system in less than five seconds, the switch or button which operates it must :

-- face upwards and be positioned on the survival cell no more than 150mm from the car centre line; - be designed in order that a marshal is unable to accidentally re-engage the clutch; - be less than 150mm from the front of the cockpit opening; - be marked with a letter "N" in red inside a white circle of at least 50mm diameter with a red edge.
+- face upwards and be recessed into the top of the survival cell no more than 150mm from the car centre line; - be designed in order that a marshal is unable to accidentally re-engage the clutch; - be less than 150mm from the front of the cockpit opening: - be marked with a letter "N" in red inside a white circle of at least 50mm diameter with a red edge.

-9.5 Gear ratios :
+9.4 Gear ratios:

-- 9.3.1 The minimum number of forward gear ratios is 4 and the maximum is 7. - 9.3.2 Continuously variable transmission systems are not permitted.
+- 9.4.1 The minimum number of forward gear ratios is 4 and the maximum is 7. - 9.4.2 No forward gear ratio may be less than 12mm wide when measured across the gear tooth driven flanks. - 9.4.3 Gear ratios must be made from steel. - 9.4.4 Continuously variable transmission systems are not permitted.

-9.6 Reverse gear :
+9.5 Reverse gear: